All Episodes

 I'm a big General Motors fan.

-But his point was, and I think even what you mentioned was come in, you know, don't look at what was done years ago.
+But his point was, and I think even what you mentioned, was come in, you know, don't look at what was done years ago.

-I think there's a lot of choices there in the performance uh sedan segment for people to look at.
+I think there's a lot of choices there in the performance sedan segment for people to look at.

-Uh y you are you're preaching to the choir here, uh Tom.
+You're preaching to the choir here, Tom.

 I'm with you.